douglas86/history-of-london/README.md

 ### Videos

-- I am using an embedded YouTube video link to display the video
+- I am using an embedded YouTube video link to display the video on Landing Page
 - This video takes you through a bit of the history of the omnibus to the electric bus
-- It is on autoplay and is muted
+- I left it completely up to the user to play the video of not.

 ---